GTNewHorizons/GTNH-Dev-Doc/src/content/docs/development-practices/gt5-localization.md

 Check that:

-1. the selected API translates on the client that displays the text;
+1. The selected API translates on the client that displays the text.
-2. the key follows the prefix, category, scope, and suffix rules;
+2. The key follows the prefix, category, scope, and suffix rules.
-3. every placeholder is supported by the selected API;
+3. Every placeholder is supported by the selected API.
-4. the key is under the correct functional heading; and
+4. The key is under the correct functional heading.
-5. server-originated chat works on a dedicated server with a non-English client.
+5. Server-originated chat works on a dedicated server with a non-English client.

 ## References and editor tooling